carlosefr/carlosefr/README.md

+### 👋

-👋 By day, I'm a systems and software engineer, working out of Lisbon for the past 20+ years.
-But very little of my work happens on GitHub.
-Instead, most of what you can find here are bits and pieces of personal projects.
+I'm a generalist systems and software engineer working out of [Lisbon](https://en.wikipedia.org/wiki/Lisbon) for the past 20+ years.
+Most of what you can find here are bits and pieces of personal projects, with barely any work-related stuff — as very little of my professional work happens on GitHub.